alexwbi/alexwbi.github.io/_posts/2021-03-31-why-I-quit-my-startup-job-to-start-a-PhD.md

 And that’s the mindset I adopted.
 I saw grad school as a stepping stone, a small piece of a longer journey.

-My long-term goal is to start a company in cleantech (2021/3/31 update: cleantech has entered the mainstream much more in the past 6 months, and the recommended term is now [climate tech](https://climatetechvc.substack.com/p/-from-cleantech-to-climate-tech)).
-Given this, a PhD is the perfect incubation environment.
+My long-term goal is to start a company in cleantech.<sup>2</sup> Given this, a PhD is the perfect incubation environment.
 A place to drill down into an area, meet like-minded people, and iterate on ideas.

 # PhD = accountability
 This may come as a surprise.